 As a young person, I had no idea why I had to write letters when abroad, or just away from home for a few days.
 I sunk into my world to ponder over new experiences.

 I was born into a family where letters and memory writing had played a major role.
-My grand father on my mother’s side had written his memories and the Danish word for that “Erindringer” was the first difficult word I learnt as a six-year-old.
+My grandfather on my mother’s side had written his memories and the Danish word “Erindringer” was the first difficult word I learnt as a six-year-old.

-Emry granddaddy had just died in 1957 and my mother used her spare time to rewrite his compactly written memories in a more readable form.
+Emry, granddaddy had just died in 1957 and my mother used her spare time to rewrite his compactly written memories in a more readable form.
 It took me many years to read it my self and the situation came six years ago when my mother was dying.
-I read it all and was struck by the lively way it was written and I read parts of it aloud for her during her last month.
+I read it all and was struck by the lively way it was written and I read parts of it aloud to her during her last month.

 I have recently realised that I am a very sensitive person and that writing letters, blog posts etc. helps me understand and digest things.

 My mother was among the first tourists coming it England after the war in 1946.

 I have a photo album from her tour with other young people on their bikes from Harwich to London and the south of England.

 Without their Danish rye bread and salami and liver paste, they would have starved.
 At one place they were offered a sandwich with a piece of lettuce on.

 You see the effects of the blitz of London on some of the photos.
 As a child, I have looked at these photos over and over.
 The pictures from her tour.

 The boat trip back to the more luxurious ferry ” M/S Kronprins Frederik.”